 Let your breath deepen and bring into your heart and mind the reason you're doing this.
-Why do you personally care about stopping Line 3?
+Why do you personally care about climate justice?
 Is it about water?
 Land rights?
 The climate?
 Is it about things that happened in the past, what's happening now, or what could happen in the future?
 Ground yourself in your reasons for doing this action.
 Let those reasons take shape in your heart and in your mind.

-Imagine winning the fight to stop Line 3, the fight to stop all destructive oil pipelines everywhere.
+Imagine winning the fight to stop all destructive oil pipelines everywhere.
 Imagine elected officials and public decision-makers who prioritize justice, understand that racial justice and climate justice are intertwined, and embrace large-scale transformation towards a sustainable world and an equitable, renewable economy where all can prosper.
 Imagine a world that honors Native land and Native sovereignty.
 What does the world look like when we win?
 Who else is around?
 What does it feel like?
 Let your imagination get as big as it wants to, knowing that it's ok at any size and scale.